one0910/water-drop-deploy/README.md

 # Intruction
-這是一個自製的線上預約的教育平台，在這個平台上商家可以建、管理課程，而用戶可以進行購買並學習課程，該專案是透過 React 18 + AntD +TS + NestJS + GraphQL + TypeOrm + Mysql 等技術完全的一個全端平台，包含前台及中後端。而此項目內容並非原始碼，可是可藉由docker-compose建立docker image，進而直接使用該教育平台
+This is a self-developed online education platform for booking and scheduling classes.
+On this platform, businesses can create and manage courses, while users can purchase and learn from them.
+The project is a fully functional full-stack application built with React 18 + Ant Design + TypeScript + NestJS + GraphQL + TypeORM + MySQL, including both frontend and backend systems.

+Note: The source code is not included in this repository.
+However, you can directly use the platform by building Docker images with docker-compose.

 ## Demo Site
 #### Frontend Stage: